rertzer/ft_cybersecurity_projects/snow_crash/level02.md

 Login incorrect
 ```

-Knowing that dots correspond to backslashes we can recontstruct:
+- Knowing that dots correspond to backslashes we can recontstruct:
-login: levelX
+  - login: levelX
+  - Password: ft_waNDReL0L
+- Even if the login `levelX` is not `flag02`, as it is indicated as incorrect, we may hope that it is in fact `flag02`.

+# Getflag

+- The password found allowed us to connect as `flag02` and to retrive the flag with the getflag command.
-password: ft_waNDReL0L
+- flag02 password: ft_waNDReL0L

-# Exploitation

-As the login levelX is incorrect or perhaps he mixed up the password, we can try whether the password wouldn't be the flag02 one ... and it is!
-flag:kooda2puivaav1idi4f57q8iq
+- level03 password (flag): kooda2puivaav1idi4f57q8iq